aventure-cloud/local-storage/README.md

 # ngStorage
-angular module for simply use browser local storage
+angular module for simply use browser local storage in web and mobile app.

 ## Add module on your angular app
 ```javascript